 Glendhu bothy and the old stalkers cottage, viewed from across Loch Glendhu

 Glendhu bothy was once used for storing deer carcasses that were shot by guests catching the boat in from Kylesku.
-Don’t let this put you off though- the bothy has been renovated long since, and is modern in comparison to other mountain bothies.
+Don’t let this put you off though- the bothy has been renovated long since, and is modern in comparison to other mountain bothies in Scotland.
 Next to the bothy is an old stalkers cottage.